Knut-Eriksen/Knut-Eriksen/README.md

 👋 Hi, I’m a Computer Engineering student at the University of Agder (UIA), passionate about turning ideas into solutions through code.

-🔧 All coding projects are built from the ground up — from planning and design to solving real-life problems with clean, efficient code.
+🔧 All coding projects are built from the ground up.
+From planning and design to solving real life problems with clean, efficient code.

-🌟 I enjoy exploring new technologies, tackling challenges, and continuously learning to refine my skills.
+🌟 I enjoy exploring new technologies, tackling challenges, and learning to refine my skills.
 Check out my repositories to see my journey in action!

 #